-Imagine meeting an advisor who wants to get to know you.
+Imagine meeting with an advisor who wants to get to know you, not sell you something.
 Wants to hear your stories; what matters to you; what you value; your hopes, your dreams.
-The advisor asks you to describe the life you want to live and about the people in your life and the time you want to spend with them.
+This is where we start, not with cookie-cutter programs.

-At this meeting, you receive a comprehensive life centered financial plan that lays out a clear path to the life you want to live, one that reflects your hopes and dreams.
-You connect the information you shared (during the discovery meeting and in the documents that you provided after) to the steps on your path.
-You value the range of perspectives provided by the professional advisors who collaborated on your plan.
-You look forward to seeing how we’ll use your plan to support you in our next meeting and how we’ll use it in the future to help you to live the life you want.
+At this meeting, you receive a comprehensive life centered financial plan that lays out a clear path for the life you want to live.
+We use the information you shared during the discovery meeting and in the documents you provided to develop the steps on your path.

-You enjoy the peace of mind you gain from having a team committed to making it a little easier for you to live the life you want.
-At this meeting, you will review the steps we’ve taken and see the progress made on your plan.
-We also answer any questions you may have to help you feel financially secure and sustain your peace of mind.
+At this meeting, you will review the steps we’ve taken since you launched your financial plan.
+You will see the progress made on your plan.
+We answer any questions you may have to help you secure and sustain your peace of mind.

-These meetings provide us an opportunity to maintain the documentation supporting your plan and to update your plan with new information.
-These meetings provide you an opportunity to see the progress you are making on your plan.
+These meetings provide us an opportunity update your plan with new information.
+These meetings provide you an opportunity to review your progress .
 Some clients use the meeting as an opportunity to explore new ideas.

 Earlier in his career, Rick was a CPA with Coopers & Lybrand and the CFO of Rosenberg Real Estate Equity Funds (RREEF), a nationally recognized real estate investment manager.
 While at RREEF, Rick was a co-founder of an industry consortium, the National Council of Real Estate Investment Fiduciaries (NCREIF), which is a major provider of real estate-related indices.
 His educational credentials include a Bachelor of Arts degree in Economics from Bowdoin College and an MBA from Columbia University’s Graduate School of Business with a specialization in finance and accounting.

 In 2006, Rick founded Lifetime Capital Group, a boutique financial services firm.
-His driving philosophy behind running his independent firm is that the better he gets to know his clients the better he is able to help them live the life they desire.
-What sets Rick apart is his highly committed and creative approach to tailoring financial strategies for his clients.
-His independence enables him to tap into a network of other professionals to create an integrated solution for each client’s unique needs.
+His driving philosophy is that the better he gets to know his clients the better he is able to help them live the life they desire.
+What sets Rick apart is his creative approach to tailoring financial strategies that work for his clients.

 Rick authored the book, Investing 3.0: What the Creators of Index Funds Discovered and How to Profit from It, in 2017.
 It walks the reader through an evidence-based approach to investing and how an investor can follow this approach on their own or find an advisor to help them.